yugabyte/yugabyte-db/docs/content/preview/secure/enable-authentication/ycql.md

 #### Reset password for a superuser

+Superusers can alter the passwords for other users including the admin user.
+YCQL provides a feature to enable superusers to reset a lost/forgotten password using the[`ycql-allow-non-authenticated-password-reset`](../../../reference/configuration/yb-tserver/#ycql-allow-non-authenticated-password-reset) YB-TServer GFlag.
-By default, superusers cannot reset a password, and to enable this feature, use the [`ycql-allow-non-authenticated-password-reset`](../../../reference/configuration/yb-tserver/#ycql-allow-non-authenticated-password-reset) YB-TServer GFlag in conjunction with the [`use_cassandra_authentication`](../../../reference/configuration/yb-tserver/#use-cassandra-authentication) YB-TServer GFlag.
+Use the [`ycql-allow-non-authenticated-password-reset`](../../../reference/configuration/yb-tserver/#ycql-allow-non-authenticated-password-reset) YB-TServer GFlag in conjunction with the [`use_cassandra_authentication`](../../../reference/configuration/yb-tserver/#use-cassandra-authentication) YB-TServer GFlag to enable the password reset feature.

-The following example describes the steps to reset a password for the admin superuser created in the [Create a superuser](#create-a-superuser) step.
+The following example describes the steps to reset a password for the admin superuser created in the [Create a superuser](#create-a-superuser) step:

 1. Set `use_cassandra_authentication` to `false` and `ycql_allow_non_authenticated_password_reset` to `true` as follows: